dairycultist/CityZoomer/README.md

 there are two modes, serverclient and remoteclient. the serverclient keeps track of all the remoteclients and sends them data

+Network iterates through every NetworkBehaviour node every network tick, sending data that isn't empty and passing recieved data to the corresponding node. when sending, the Network automatically bundles the sender's nodepath so that the reciever can pass it to the corresponding node on their end.

 ```
 Network.start_serverclient()
 Network.start_remoteclient(ip, port)
 Network.stop()

-must be added to group NetworkBehaviour
+must be added to group NetworkBehaviour for these methods to be called by Network:

-serverclient_broadcast() -> String
 serverclient_send(remoteclient_id: int) -> String
 serverclient_recieve(remoteclient_id: int, data: String) -> void